Klinogicare® Quantum Magnetic Storm

 • "Super Inductive"

-Quantum Magnetic Storm implements cascaded field adjustment - from delicate levels of 0.1-3.0 T for sensitive areas to peak 7.0 T for deep stimulation of large muscle groups.
-High induction ensures the formation of a suprathreshold electric field in deep tissues and fundamentally distinguishes the system from low-intensity solutions that operate only in a gentle metabolic support mode.
+Quantum Magnetic Storm provides continuous field regulation, from gentle levels of 0.1-3.0 T for sensitive areas up to the peak value of 7.0 T for deep stimulation of large muscle groups.
+High induction supports the formation of a suprathreshold electric field in deep tissue and substantially differentiates the system from low-intensity solutions, which operate exclusively in a gentle metabolic-support mode.

-The key effectiveness criterion for pulsed HIMS systems is not only maximum Tesla, but the rate of field change (dB/dt). dB/dt determines the amplitude of the induced electric field and the system's ability to trigger depolarization of neuromuscular structures.
-A value up to 65 000 T/s means high pulse performance and confirms that Quantum Magnetic Storm operates in true neurostimulation and deep transduction mode.
+The decisive efficacy criterion for pulsed HIMS systems is not only the peak Tesla value, but also the field's rate of change (dB/dt). dB/dt determines the amplitude of the induced electric field and the system's ability to trigger depolarization of neuromuscular structures.
+A value of up to 65,000 T/s indicates high pulse power and confirms that Quantum Magnetic Storm operates in a high-intensity neurostimulation and deep transduction mode.

 FAQ

-Informational block on high-intensity magnetic stimulation - Klinogicare® Quantum Magnetic Storm
+Informational section on high-intensity magnetic stimulation - Klinogicare® Quantum Magnetic Storm

-IMPORTANT NOTE: The information is provided for informational purposes only and is not medical advice or instructions for use.
-High-intensity pulsed magnetic stimulation is used as a component of comprehensive rehabilitation.
-The selection of parameters, modes (MT/ST), and target areas is performed only by a qualified specialist.
+IMPORTANT NOTICE: This information is for informational purposes only and does not constitute medical advice or instructions for use.
+High-intensity pulsed magnetic stimulation is used as part of an integrated rehabilitation program.
+The selection of parameters, operating modes (MT/ST), and treatment areas is the sole responsibility of a qualified specialist.

 I. PATIENT QUESTIONS

-No. The procedure generally does not cause pain.
-Unlike electrical stimulation with currents, the magnetic field does not irritate superficial pain receptors in the skin.
-The patient feels deep rhythmic muscle contractions or a gentle vibration in the target area.
+No. The treatment generally does not cause pain.
+Unlike electrical current stimulation, the magnetic field does not irritate the superficial pain receptors of the skin.
+The patient feels deep, rhythmic muscle contractions or a slight vibration in the treated area.

-No. The magnetic field passes freely through clothing, textiles, bandages, and even plaster casts.
-The procedure is performed directly through clothing, which increases comfort and saves appointment time.
+No. The magnetic field passes easily through clothing, dressings, bandages, and even casts.
+Treatment is performed directly over clothing, which improves comfort and reduces session time.

-No. The method is contactless.
-No stickers, electrodes, gels, or coupling media are required.
+No. The procedure is contactless.
+No adhesive patches, electrodes, gel, or any other coupling medium are required.

 Yes.
-The method is often used as part of comprehensive programs for pain syndromes and functional disorders.
-Parameters are always selected by a specialist.
+The procedure is often used as part of integrated programs for pain syndromes and functional disorders.
+The parameters are always set by a specialist.

-Typically, a course includes 5 to 10 procedures, but the exact plan is determined by the physician individually depending on the clinical objective.
+A course generally includes 5 to 10 sessions, although the exact plan is set by the physician individually based on the clinical goal.

-In most cases - yes.
-However, in acute injuries the physician may recommend temporarily reducing the load on the treatment area.
-The Return-to-Play decision is always made by a specialist.
+In most cases, yes.
+However, with acute injuries the physician may recommend temporarily reducing the load on the treated area.
+The decision about returning to sports is always made by a specialist.

 Yes.
-Since the method causes powerful contraction of deep muscles, moderate muscle fatigue is sometimes possible, like after a workout.
-This is a normal physiological response.
+Since the procedure causes intense contractions of the deep musculature, moderate muscle fatigue can occasionally occur, similar to what is felt after a workout.
+This is a normal physiological reaction.

 II.
 PRACTICAL QUESTIONS

-No. Conventional magnetotherapy is a low-intensity exposure that provides a mild physiotherapy background.
-High-intensity stimulation (HIMS/PMST) operates in suprathreshold depolarization mode and causes real contraction of deep muscles.
+No. Conventional magnetic therapy is a low-intensity exposure that provides mild background physiotherapeutic support.
+High-intensity stimulation (HIMS/PMST) works in a suprathreshold depolarization mode and can produce measurable contraction of deeper muscle structures.

-PEMF (Pulsed Electromagnetic Field) - a low-intensity technology aimed at gentle metabolic support of tissues.
-Muscles do not contract.
+PEMF (Pulsed Electromagnetic Field) - low-intensity technology for gentle metabolic support of tissues.
+The muscles do not contract.

-Quantum Magnetic Storm (HIMS/PMST) provides powerful neuromuscular activation at depths not accessible to PEMF.
-This is an expert class of "heavy rehabilitation".
+Quantum Magnetic Storm (HIMS/PMST) provides powerful neuromuscular activation at depths that PEMF does not reach.
+It is a high-intensity technology intended for advanced rehabilitation protocols.

-Electrical stimulation acts through the skin and often causes burning or discomfort at electrode sites.
-Magnetic stimulation induces currents deep in tissues, bypassing skin pain receptors, so it is significantly more comfortable and works deeper.
+Electrostimulation acts through the skin and often causes burning or discomfort at the electrode contact points.
+Magnetic stimulation induces currents deep in the tissue and bypasses the skin's pain receptors, which makes it much more comfortable and lets it act at a greater depth.

 Yes.
 Magnetic stimulation is often combined with therapeutic exercise, manual therapy, high-intensity laser, and shockwave therapy.
-The combination is determined by the physician within the protocol.
+The combination is set by the physician within the treatment protocol.

-Parameters depend on system power, mode (MT/ST), target depth, and clinical objective.
-The same numbers on the screen of different devices do not mean the same physiological load.
+The parameters depend on the power of the system, the operating mode (MT/ST), the target depth, and the clinical goal.
+The same numerical values on the display of different devices do not represent the same physiological load.

 Not always.
-Effectiveness is determined by correct selection of frequency and intensity for the patient's condition, not by maximum numbers.
+Effectiveness depends on the correct selection of frequency and intensity according to the patient's condition, not on the maximum values.

 III.
 TERMINOLOGY

-There are many abbreviations in the market that often refer to methods with similar underlying physics.
-The main difference is in field intensity and frequency range.
+There are numerous acronyms on the market that often refer to procedures with a similar physical basis.
+The key difference lies in the field intensity and the frequency range.

 High Induction Magnetic Stimulation (HIMS)

-High-induction stimulation based on powerful fields that cause muscle contraction and tone regulation.
-Technology class of Quantum Magnetic Storm.
+High-induction stimulation based on high-power fields that produce muscle contraction and tone regulation.
+The technology class of Quantum Magnetic Storm.

 Pulsed Magnetic Super Transduction (PMST)

-High-intensity super transduction with an extended frequency range for deep protocols.
+High-intensity pulsed magnetic super transduction with an extended frequency range for deep protocols.

 Super Inductive System (SIS)